 If you’re headed to Pasadena, California this weekend for Scale15x, come see us!
-We’re excited to be presenting, and our talks are focused on practical knowledge for containers in production.
-While Rancher makes it easy to use containers and Kubernetes, building that ease of use has required specific expertise and disciplined thought on how teams are incorporating them into their projects today.
+We’re excited to be presenting, and our talks are focused on practical knowledge for running containers and Kubernetes in production.
+While Rancher makes it easy to deploy and manage containers and Kubernetes, building that ease of use has required specific expertise and disciplined thought on how teams are incorporating them into their projects today.
 We’re headed to Scale to share what we’ve learned, and to get feedback from you.

 For those unfamiliar with the conference, the Southern California Linux Expo, now in its fifteenth year, is one of the largest gatherings of open source software and Linux users in the United States.
 Since its inception, it’s grown to encompass four days of amazing technical and community talks, stretched over a dozen tracks.
 Topics at the conference now go way beyond Linux, and its content now includes security, storage, and containers and virtualization.

 Here’s a rundown of where we’ll be:

 Sessions by Rancher

 Our team will be presenting at three talks, all with demos: